Coffeekraken/carpenter/README.md

 ### Launch

-In order to launch the styleguide of your project, you just need to add this line in your ```package.json``` scripts:
+In order to launch Carpenter in your project, you just need to add this line in your ```package.json``` scripts:

 ```json
 {